jgci2000/monte-carlo-ising/README.md

 Run the command ```make``` in the respective folder to compile the source code.
 To compile the MPI version of FSS, use ```make fss_mpi```.
 This will generate an executable file in the respective directory.

 To run the algorithm just type ```./name_of_executable args``` in the console.
-To run the MPI version use ```mpirun -np number_cores name_of_executable args``` .
+To run the MPI version use ```mpirun -np number_cores ./name_of_executable args``` .
 If no CLI arguments are passed, the computations will be done with default parameters.
 To change the parameters, you have to pass arguments in the following order:

 WL:
   * 1º -> exponent to f_final (```f_final = 1 + pow(10, - agrument)```).
 The default value is 8.